 The Caravaggio Shawl by Samuel M. Steward, subtitled “A Gertrude Stein–Alice B. Toklas mystery”.

 This novel, from 1989, follows Murder is Murder is Murder by four years.
-In the back of the book Murder is Murder is Murder is named as the first of the series, but there seem to be only that one and this.
+In the back pages of that book, Murder is Murder is Murder is named as the first of the series, but there seem to be only that one and this.
 Samuel Steward would die in 1993 at age 84.

 The story begins with the ladies invited to preview a Caravaggio painting of Orpheus recently discovered and given to the Louvre.
 Gertrude admires a red color in the painting and Alice decides to knit a scarf for her in that color.
 When Alice returns to the Louvre the next day with some yarn samples to match the color, she discovers that the original painting they viewed the day before has been stolen and replaced by a forgery.
 In reporting her discovery to the museum administrator she discovers the dead body of a museum guard, who just happens to be the husband of Gertrude and Alice’s maid.
 Before the police arrive she also recovers a small lapel pin, which she assumes was lost by the murderer.

 Johnny knows the cop, Rencule, too.
 They had their own sex scene in an earlier chapter at the base of the Arc de Triomphe, of all places.
 Johnny and the painter Benitier also have sex.
 And later Johnny meets and beds yet another cop, Eduardo Quisse.
 Gertrude and Alice learn from an American friend of theirs that a man named Rideau has the Caravaggio Orpheus in his home.
 She discovered it accidentally when she had attended a screening there of the Genet film.
 Gertrude and Alice confront Benitier and he confesses to the forgery.
-He did the painting on commission for Rideau in exchange for Rideau using his influence to get Benitier included in a art exhibition.
+He did the painting on commission for Rideau in exchange for Rideau using his influence to get some of Benitier’s original paintings included in an art exhibition.

 Steward has Gertrude sometimes speak in her signature simplistic, repetitive style, which is fun.
 The speech she makes at the salon is based on her ideas of human personality types from her 1925 novel The Making of Americans:

 “To add it all up then,” she said, “though there are millions of human beings there are only a few kinds of human beings.
 And each person has a different amount of his kind in him and that makes a different being of each one of the millions of that kind.
-And there there are added mistures to complicate things.
-But each person has a bottom nature, and that separates them.”
+And then there are added mixtures to complicate things.
+But each person has a bottom nature, and that separates them” (p.
+46).

 And so on.
 There’s a reference also to her 1914 book of poetry called, Tender Buttons.
 There’s a chapter written in stream-of-conscious as Gertrude takes a walk in the Luxembourg gardens with her poodle, Basket.
 It begins, “I am a lot smarter than Molly Bloom and anyway walking with poor Basket limping along here in the gardens of the Luxembourg is always conducive to my thinking clear and limpid thoughts and the clear air helps clear my head which is stuffy enough these days…” (p.145).
 Most of the book is written in straightforward prose and dialogue, but there is one other interesting chapter where, in ecstasy after having made love to the very handsome traffic cop, Eduardo Quisse, Johnny McAndrews imagines how one could rhapsodize about the encounter in the manner of famous writers of the past, “a melange of Shakespeare, Whitman, Gide, Mann, and a few others, perhaps some songs from the Arabian Nights… even lines from the Bible, the Song of Solomon…”